juliocmg88/ejemploPuertoSerie/README.md

    ```

 ## Application Work Screenshots
-Whether you manage to work this application in your local environment or not, you can view its pages [here](https://github.com/juliocmg88/ejemploPuertoSerie/tree/main/screenshots)
+Whether you manage to work this application in your local environment or not, you can view its screens [here](https://github.com/juliocmg88/ejemploPuertoSerie/tree/main/screenshots)